univention/univention-corporate-server/doc/manual/ip-config/web-proxy.rst

 Squid is a caching proxy, i.e., previously viewed contents can be provided from a cache without being reloaded from the respective web server.
-This reduces the incoming traffic via the Internet connection and can result in quicker responses of HTTP requests.
+This reduces the incoming traffic via the internet connection and can result in quicker responses of HTTP requests.

 However, this caching function is not necessary for some environments or, in the